nickangtc/nickang-blog-gatsby/content/blog/creating-something-every-day/index.md

 That is all there is to it.
 That story, which I repeat to myself whenever I entertain the idea of skipping one workout, always gets me fired up to go to the gym.

-## How I'm going to apply stories to help me create regularly
+## Why I'm going to apply stories to help me create regularly

 I don't find as much joy in my work as a software engineer as I did a few years ago.
 The work is occasionally enjoyable and mostly just... meh.
 And having changed jobs 3 times in the last 5 years, I don't think this will differ from company to company.
 It's my new state of reality.